 daimoniwdhV adj. "of the devil" - demonic.
 Predicate adjective.
 "Is demon-inspired", Barclay, or "demon-like", Martin.

 Worldly wisdom, expressed in fanaticism and a quarrelsome spirit, produces "disharmony and all other kinds of evil", Phillips.
-Such wisdom does not build up the body of believers, rather it results in "disorder" (anarchy) and "evil practice" (promotes everything that is worthless rather than good).
+Such wisdom does not build up the body of believers, rather it results in "disorder" (anarchy) and "evil practice", ie., promotes everything that is worthless rather than good.

 gar "for" - for.
 Introducing a causal clause explaining why such wisdom is not of God, namely, because of the consequential evidence, namely, disorder and evil practice.

-oJpou "where" - where [jealousy and selfishness].
+oJpou "where" - where [there is jealousy and selfishness].
 Locative conjunction.

 pan faulon pragma "every evil practice" - [and] all evil deeds.
 "All manner of evil practice", Martin, is a catch-all.
 "Evil practice", possibly "wickedness", NRSV, "cruel things", CEV.

-de "but" - but, and.
-Here adversative; "but on the other hand ..."
+de "but" - but/and.
+Transitional, indicating a step to a contrast, to the other type of wisdom; "but on the other hand ..."
 "In contrast, the wisdom that does come down from heaven", Martin.

-prwton adv. "first of all" - first.
+prwton adv. "first of all" - [the wisdom from above is] first.
 Serving to introduce a series; "Divinely inspired wisdom in the first place is a virtue marked by ..."

-men "-" - The adversative comparative men ... de construction is missing the de which should properly follow agnh, "pure"; "..... marked by, on the one hand purity and on the other peace ...."
-This reflects classical usage, cf. Mayor.
+men "-" - The adversative comparative men ... de construction is missing the de which should properly follow agnh, "pure"; "..... marked by, but on the one hand purity and on the other peace ...."
+Here de is replaced by epeita, "then", indicating a series where the elements are not adversative.
+This reflects classical usage, cf., Mayor.
 The presence of this construction indicates that "pure" is the primary characteristic, an inward spiritual quality, which shows itself in a series of outward qualities, "peace-loving", etc.

 agnh adj. "pure" - Predicate adjective.
 Here in the sense of partaking the divine quality of purity, "partakes of a characteristic of God", Davids.